yearico

 16 DISCLOSURE OF PENALTIES IMPOSED BY THE RBI

-There has been no penalty imposed by the Reserve Bank of India on the Bank except that of ' 0.02 crores and ' 0.001
+There has been no penalty imposed by the Reserve Bank of India on the Bank except (i) '0.01 crores during the year

 17 REMUNERATION